Valtteri Filppula: Detroit Red Wings (2005–2013)

 Filppula was drafted by the Detroit Red Wings in the third round, 95th overall, in the 2002 NHL entry draft.
 He started his hockey career with the Jokerit organization and secured his place in the SM-liiga team in the 2003–04 season as an offensive forward.
 He won the SM-liiga silver medal with Jokerit in 2005 and was set to become the team's number one center for the next season.
 However, Filppula moved to North America to play for the Grand Rapids Griffins of the American Hockey League (AHL), the top minor league affiliate of the Detroit Red Wings.
 He was selected to play for PlanetUSA in the 2005–06 AHL All-Star Game.

 On 15 December 2005, Filppula made his NHL debut with the Red Wings, becoming the first Finnish player ever to play an NHL game for Detroit.
 He scored his first NHL goal on 28 October 2006, against former Red Wing goaltender Manny Legace in a game against the St. Louis Blues.
-He then scored his first playoff career goal in Game 1 of the 2007 Stanley Cup playoffs against the Calgary Flames on 12 April 2007, his first post-season game.
+He then scored his first playoff career goal in game one of the 2007 Stanley Cup playoffs against the Calgary Flames on 12 April 2007, his first post-season game.

 Filppula continued playing for the Red Wings and scored 36 points in his third season for the team in the 2007–08 season.
-He won his first Stanley Cup when Red Wings defeated the Pittsburgh Penguins in six games in the 2008 Stanley Cup Finals.
+He won the Stanley Cup when the Red Wings defeated the Pittsburgh Penguins in six games in the 2008 Stanley Cup Final.
 He scored the second goal for Detroit in the decisive sixth game of the series, in which the Red Wings won 3–2.

 On 30 July 2008, Filppula signed a five-year, $15-million contract extension with Detroit, avoiding salary arbitration.

 On 21 September 2012, Filppula signed with his former team club Jokerit in Finland due to the 2012–13 NHL lockout that halted play.
 He returned to the Red Wings after the lockout, as his contract with Jokerit was signed to last as long as the lockout did.